 Considering YouTube is the second largest search engine in the world, it’s safe to say that it’s a fantastic place to advertise your business and get in front of new, qualified audiences.
 But how do you know if your YouTube ad campaign is successful after launch?
 What YouTube Ad Benchmarks should you track to ensure you drive continual success?

 On this page, we’ve got all the answers you need.
 We’ll provide you with information on:

 - How to maximize your YouTube performance ad metrics

 P.S.
 Want to know the latest on how to market your business through platforms like YouTube?
 Join 200,000 marketers and subscribe to our newsletter, Revenue Weekly, for the latest marketing tips and tricks!

 YouTube ad benchmarks: YouTube performance ad metrics to watch

 When you launch your YouTube advertising campaign, it’s important to know what metrics to track.
-Here’s our guide to YouTube ad benchmarks you’ll want to track.
+Here’s our guide to YouTube ad stats you’ll want to track.